 In linguistics, this second approach is called isolating (use of isolated words for all concepts) while adding an ending is termed synthetic.

 In reality, almost no language is “purely” one or the other.
-Most use a mix of both approaches but Indo-European, the ancestor of most European languages as well as of Hindu and Persian, was a BIG BIG fan of adding stuff and altering words.
+Most use a mix of both approaches but Indo-European, the ancestor of most European languages as well as of Hindi and Persian, was a BIG BIG fan of adding stuff and altering words.

 Take a look at the verb conjugation and noun inflection of ancient Greek.
 They got some serious tables in ancient Greek.
 Looking at tables for German adjective endings will be like looking at the math homework of a second grader after seeing a Linear Algebra textbook – it’s still very very difficult but you know there’s much worse.